How to Raise an Independent Child

 It is important to trust in your own abilities no matter the age, and teaching independence when kids are young allows them to begin trusting themselves.

 Independence empowers children to take ownership of problems and work to find solutions.
 It helps them feel confident to really think about things instead of just accepting everything without a second thought.

 Critical thinking is one of the most important skills we can instill in our children if we want them to be able to make good decisions….and isn't that what we want!

 Another benefit to encouraging independence is that children will more quickly learn the natural consequences of their actions.
 Kids are just like adults in that they have to learn through consequences–and it's much better to have them learn while you're there to guide and support them.

-For example, as an adult, if I forget to get groceries (Instacart is my savior) then we don't have food to make healthy meals and instead my kids just eat cereal for dinner (not that they complain!).
+For example, as an adult if I forget to get groceries (Instacart is my savior) then we don't have food to make healthy meals and instead my kids just eat cereal for dinner (not that they complain!).
 Or if I don't follow the rules of the road, I get a ticket.
 Miss a bill?
 Pay a late fee.
-These are what are called natural consequences.
+These are what's called natural consequences.
 And they can be hard lessons learned.

 Independence if a Life Skill